hornunjb/aspnetcore-grpc-rest/README.md

 REM @FOR /f "tokens=*" %i IN ('minikube docker-env') DO @%i
 ```

-`minikube` provides a port range between 30000–32767 for services, so when a new service gets created a random port gets choosen.
+`minikube` also provides a port range between 30000–32767 for services, so when a new service gets created a random port gets choosen.
 You can specify the nodePort range by running a similar command like this:
 ```console
 minikube start --extra-config=apiserver.service-node-port-range=80-30000
 ```

-> Note: To stop the local Minikube cluster, run `minikube stop`
+> Note: To stop the local `minikube` cluster, run the command: `minikube stop`

-Next, build your image:
+Next, build the docker image:
 ```console
 docker build -t aspnetapp-k8s .
 ```